12: Just Another Body

 It was inherited and transmitted.
 It had hosts.
 It could, Uzi hoped, be cured.
 The implication had swam around them, latent in their language, but when J saw the forms nestled like parasites, she understood: it was a disease.

 J wanted to scrape it all out, bathe it in bleach and comb every surface with coarse fibers.
-It was unclean and this mess certainly had to interfere with proper operation.
-J reigned in the impulse – she didn’t know what all of this biology did.
+It was unclean and this mess certainly had to be interfering with proper operation.
+But J reigned in the impulse; she didn’t know what all of this biology did.

 But that thought stuck with her.
 Flesh for revival, or flesh from revival?
 She still didn’t know.
 The Solver grew these organs, that much was clear.